This Molosser-type dog is the Russian cousin of St. Bernard.

 Moscow Watchdog Temperament

-The traits of the Moscow watchdog’s temperament are stable, gentle, assertive, protective, and intelligent.
+Their temperaments are stable, gentle, assertive, protective, and intelligent.
 It has a powerful, affectionate personality with aloof behavior around strangers.
 This does not mean it is not excellent for a family, however.
 It gets along well with children and other dogs, as long as it gets to be the leader.
 The owner is best as a pack leader as well, after which the dog will follow.

 How To Take Care of Moscow Watchdogs